 If students are learning Putonghua in Beijing, their Putonghua will be influenced by Beijinghua.
 If students are learning Putonghua in Guangzhou, their Putonghua might be affected by Cantonese.

 There are so many dialects of Chinese.
 There are probably many versions of Putonghua.
 This diversification of Putonghua can make my imagination run wild.
 There could be hundreds versions of Putonghua out there with slight differences from one another.
 Not only it is possible to speak Putonghua with a Chinese southern accent or a northern accent, but also speaking Putonghua with Italian accent, Thai accent or Portuguese accent!

 Fortunately, Putonghua, despite the influences of the local dialects, is common enough to enable people to understand each other no matter where they have learned their Putonghua, or what their mother tongue is.

 That makes learning Putonghua interesting.
 Everywhere could be a good place to learn.
 Hong Kong is no exception.
-It is a fabulous place to learn Putonghua.
+Despite a few disadvantages, it is a fabulous place to learn Putonghua.
 Many students have had the time of their lives while learning Mandarin in Hong Kong.

 (852) 9739 8065